huixiancheng/No-CPGNet/README.md

 **Note:**
 - Our model is trained using 1/4 of the data.
 See [here of code](https://github.com/huixiancheng/No-CPGNet/blob/main/datasets/data.py#L91).
 - We did not use TTA, which actually slightly improved performance by about 1.0%.
+If want to enable it, comment [here](https://github.com/huixiancheng/No-CPGNet/blob/main/evaluate.py#L34-L35) and [here](https://github.com/huixiancheng/No-CPGNet/blob/main/datasets/data.py#L268-L269).

 Below are known issues listed:
 - Over-fitting on the validation set, the model with 64.9mIoU on the validation set achieved only 61.8mIoU on the CodaLab online test set.
 (Probably because we only use 1/4 of the data for training)